You are here

 Individual laboratories recruit trainees on an ongoing basis.
 Interested trainees should contact principal investigators (PIs) directly.

-Training designed to maximize the probability of success for a long-term independent research career in the multi-disciplinary field of communication sciences.
+Training designed to maximize the probability of success for a long-term independent research career in the fields of deafness or other communication disorders.

 A junior faculty career development program that enables the candidate to design and implement a plan that integrates basic scientific and clinical research.